 EC4P 4JG

-When you’re ready to complete the bereavement form, ensure you have signatures from:
+When you’re ready to complete the Bereavement form (PDF, 138KB), ensure you have signatures from:

 All must review and sign the declaration.
 You can choose to name one person as a primary contact.